Home-Assistant-Pro-Team/Gestione-Allarme-Home-Assistant-Alarm/README_EN.md

  - #### **General code**:
     This file should always be loaded regardless of the type of keypad used.
 It provides basic functionality for access code management.
  - #### **With card**:
 	This file can only be used with the card provided in the package.
 When using this file, it is important to keep some important considerations in mind.
-For example, the alarm, emergency code, and setting_code cannot begin with zero.
-The with_card file performs a check for disarm code entry attempts.
-In case the maximum number of incorrect code attempts is exceeded, the alarm changes to the triggered state and a notification is sent.
+For example, the alarm code and the emergency code can start with zero.
+The with_card file performs a check for attempts to enter the disarm code.
+In the event that the maximum number of incorrect code attempts is exceeded, the alarm changes to a triggered state and a notification is sent.
 An emergency code can also be set to disarm the alarm and send an alert notification (voip and push) to people who are NOT at home.
 During the sequence, an event is created to be used as a trigger in other automations for example sending snapshoot cameras.
-It is important to note that using the setting_code, set in the alarm.jinja file, makes it possible to change settings from the card even when the alarm is active and remove the lock.
+It is important to note that by using the alarm code, it makes it possible to change settings from the card even when the alarm is active and remove the lock.
 It is also possible to configure a service code that can be shared, for example, with cleaning staff, which can be turned on and off from the user interface .

  - #### **Keypad / tastierino esterno**:
     The package includes a readme file and an example of use with 3x4 12 Key Matrixe and EspHome.
 The keypad.yaml file is essential for proper alarm operation.
 By entering the unlock code, both the global alarm and the night alarm can be turned on and off.
 The system checks on attempts to enter the wrong code and sends a notification if the allowed limit is exceeded.
 It is possible to define an Emergency Code, which allows you to disable the alarm and send a danger notification (voip and push) only to people who are NOT in the house.
 During the sequence, an event is created that can be used as a trigger in other automations, such as sending camera snapshots in case of emergency.
 It is also possible to configure a service code that can be shared, for example, with cleaning staff, which can be turned on and off from the user interface .